Office of Continuing Education:

 Workshop Location and Directions

-the UGA Griffin Campus, 1109 Experiment Street, Student Learning Center, Rooms
+the UGA Griffin Campus, 301 Higgins Road, Student Learning Center, Room

-104 and 215, Griffin, GA 30223.
+104, Griffin, GA 30223.
 Directions: Click for directions to the UGA Griffin Campus.
-You may register for one or both of the workshops.
+You may register for the workshop below.

-To register for the entire day- morning and afternoon sessions ($79)- click here
+To register for the entire day and receive CE credit hours ($99)- click HERE

 By mail or fax: Click here to download and print our registration form.
 Fill out and mail your registration and payment to the Office of Continuing Education, The University of Georgia, Griffin Campus, Stuckey Conference Center, Room 125, 1109 Experiment St., Griffin, GA 30223.
 To register by fax, fax your completed registration form to 770-233-6180.
 Payment is by credit card only when faxing in your registration form.